Hill Inlet, Whitsundays, Queensland © Tourism and Events Queensland

 Whitehaven Beach is considered by many to be the most beautiful beach on Earth.
 Its sand is 98 per cent silica, and so white that it can appear unreal.
 It is on the uninhabited Whitsunday Island, and only accessible by seaplane, helicopter or boat.
 Day trips to Whitehaven depart from Hamilton Island and Airlie Beach.
 Don't miss Hill Inlet at the northern end of Whitehaven Beach.
 It's a stunning, shallow inlet where the shifting tide creates a beautiful fusion of white sand and aqua water.

 Fly over romantic Heart Reef

 In a small patch of the Great Barrier Reef, coral has formed into the shape of a large love heart.
 Amazingly, this quirky phenomenon is entirely natural, and was first discovered in 1975 by a local pilot.
 You can see it on a scenic flight departing from Hamilton Island or from the mainland town of Airlie Beach via helicopter or seaplane.
-If you choose the seaplane option, you can also land in the nearby waters and snorkel the Great Barrier Reef straight from your seat.
-Most flights also offer the option to land at Whitehaven Beach too.

 Go bareboating around the islands

 Be the captain of your own ship on a “bareboating” holiday, in which you hire a boat and sail yourself around the Whitsunday Islands (the name "bareboat" describes boats that don't come with a crew).
 You don't need a boating licence to hire a bareboat.
 A drivers licence and common sense is sufficient.
 After a thorough briefing, you are free to explore the sights and resorts of the Whitsundays.
 Most boats sleep between six and 12 people.